 Where this card stands out in its category

-Bank of America’s Preferred Rewards clients can also boost their points rewards, earning between a 25% to 75% bonus on every purchase.
+Bank of America’s Preferred Rewards members can also boost their points rewards, earning between a 25% to 75% bonus on every purchase.
 This translates up to 3.5 points per $1 on travel and dining purchases and up to 2.62 points per $1 on all other purchases.
 And you can get your FICO® Review score, updated monthly, for free.

 You also get flexibility with how you redeem your points.
 It can be cash back as a statement credit or deposited into your eligible Bank of America® or Merrill Lynch® accounts, including checking, savings and 529 college savings plans.
 You can also use the cash back to buy travel, including air, car rentals and hotels, through the Bank of America Travel Center or redeem it for gift cards.